avolkov/2017-11-14-3d-printing/main_script.rst

 .. image:: images/parts/015-gt2-cable.png

 This provides the precision of movement for X and Y axis.
-I bought polyurethane belt with steel threads first, and though it supposed to last longer it's stiffness makes it much harder to mount it on belt holders I highly recommend using rubber belts
+I bought polyurethane belt with steel threads first, and though it supposed to last longer but it's stiffness makes it much harder to mount it on belt holders.

+I highly recommend using rubber belts it's just easier.

 GT2 Pulleys
 ===========